 I need custody and visitation orders, support, attorneys’ fees or other orders before trial.
 What can I do?

-Upon application (California Judicial Counsel form FL-300), the court may make orders on a temporary (pendente-lite) basis by filing an order to show cause or motion seeking temporary relief.
+Upon application (California Judicial Counsel form FL-300), the court may make orders on a temporary (pendente-lite) basis by filing a Request for Order (“RFO”) seeking temporary relief.
 The court can decide issues of child custody and visitation, child support, spousal support, provisional exclusive use of an automobile or residence, turn-over of community funds, payment of certain debt, restraining orders and requests for attorneys’ fees and costs to afford legal representation, all on a temporary basis.
 The court generally will not divide community property at hearings on temporary orders.
 Matters set on an expedited basis (ex-parte) require a showing of an emergency, immediate harm or immediate threat of harm to a child, person or property (including depletion of community bank accounts), and can be set for hearing within one court day.
 Financial issues including temporary support or attorneys fees are almost never considered an emergency but immediate payment of some expenses can be ordered on an expedited basis.
 Hearings on non-emergency issues are normally set for hearing within 21 to 45 days of filing the application, depending on the court’s availability.
 The object of temporary orders can be to preserve the status quo and “keep the peace” or to provide support pending trial on the issues.
-Temporary orders typically last until modified by further court order or until entry of final judgment.
+Temporary orders typically last until modified by further court order or until the entry of final judgment.

 How does the court decide child custody and visitation?

 California recognizes two types of custody: Legal custody and physical custody.
 Either type of custody may be awarded to one or both parents ( i.e. joint custody).
 Physical custody usually refers to who the child will reside with and legal custody means who has the right and responsibility to make decisions regarding the health, education, and welfare of the child.